How to Secure Sponsorship

 The third thing to consider is whether you are looking for financial or in-kind sponsorship.
 Now, with these three things in mind, here are some useful guidelines for developing a strong sponsorship pitch and package.

-In terms of financial sponsorship, you will need to consider the following:
+In terms of how to secure financial sponsorship, you will need to consider the following:

 – Sponsors like prestige.
 Do you have a high-profile patron or celebrity supporter that the sponsor could be seen with?
 A notable local may be appeal to a smaller sponsor.